amperity/amperity-docs/amperity_amp360/source/sendto_analytics_bi.rst

 Tellius is a platform for analytics and BI that unifies visual data intelligence, actionable insights, machine learning capabilities, and custom predictive models.

-You can send data to cloud storage and then move that data into a cloud database using any |ext_tellius_connectors|.
+You can send data to cloud storage and then move that data into a cloud database using any `connector that is supported by Tellius <https://help.tellius.com/article/2ch9kda9f5-list-of-connectors-by-type>`__ |ext_link|.

 .. sendto-analytics-bi-tool-tellius-end